 Bikaner was founded by Rathore prince, Rao Bikaji in 1486.
 Bikaji was one of the five sons of Rao Jodhaji, the founder of Jodhpur.
 Bikaner is also known as Camel Country.

-Located in the northern region of Rajasthan amidst Thar Desert, Bikaner is a "cultural paradise and a traveler's haven".
-Bikaner with its magnificence in architecture, art and culture is filled with color, festivity and cultural treat.
+Located in the northern region of Rajasthan amidst the Thar Desert, Bikaner is a "cultural paradise and a traveler's haven".
+Bikaner with its magnificence in architecture, art and culture, is filled with color, festivity and cultural treat.
 The city will mesmerize you with the camels strolling on the beautiful sand dunes, its ancient palaces, and forts.
-Rightly called as one of the three great desert kingdoms of Rajasthan, the dazzling city boasts of a quaint charm, opulent havelis and depicts a proud bygone era of the Rajputs.
+Rightly called as one of the three great desert kingdoms of Rajasthan, the dazzling city boasts of a quaint charm, opulent Havelis, which depict a proud bygone era of the Rajputs.

 The Junagarh Fort of Bikaner is a magnificent structure around which the city of Bikaner grew up.
 The foundation of the Junagarh fort was laid down in 1478 CE by Rao Bikaji.
 However, it existed just as a stone fort then.
 The present grand structure was inaugurated on February 17th, 1589.

-National Research Centre On Camel is another important and renowned attraction of Bikaner.
-It is open for tourists during afternoon.
+National Research Centre on Camel is another important and renowned attraction of Bikaner.
+It is open for tourists during the afternoon.
 Tourists can see the camel of different breeds and their behavior.
-Special attraction of the centre is Camel milk parlour and you can have unique value added camel milk products like ice-cream, hot and cold beverages.
-There are many shops within the premises too.
+The special attraction of the center is the Camel milk parlor and you can have unique value-added camel milk products like ice cream, hot and cold beverages.
+There are many shops on the premises too.